theonize/Currier/Gloss/Jonah/Jonah 2.md

 Historical whale swallowing survivors:
 - M.Deparvelle: 1891, James Bartley, Star of the East, Falkland Islands,
 - Harry Rimmer: English sailor, England

+This book has many quotations from other scripture Later scripture (i.e. Lamentations) draws from this peom ...this implication is two-fold:
+  - Jonah knew scripture [very well]
+  - Jonah's writing were well known and/or drew from common Jewish sacred phrases of the time

 1) "From the bowels" ~ after a thousand moral choices that ended in the pit Jonah recognizes his fallenness.
 He also recognizes that Yahweh is the answer - we are completely helpless.